Psychedelic/sonic-js/docs/classes/SwapCanisterController.md

 # Class: SwapCanisterController

-Swap Canister Controller
+Swap Canister Controller.
-This class is responsible for handling all the requests related to the swap canister
+This class is responsible for handling all the requests related to the swap canister.

 ## Table of contents